ParisNeo/QPanda3D/README.md

 What works :
 - Creating a panda3D world inside a seemlessly QWidget object that can be placed alog with other QT stuff
 - Full access to panda3D objects, lights ...

-What doesn't work yet:
+- Keyboard press and up are supported starting from v 0.5 What doesn't work yet:
-- Mouse and keyboard interactions
+- Mouse and timed keyboard interactions
-- QWidget resizing.
-For now, the widget size is fixed, which means that you can not use it alongside with other Qt widgets without cropping the 3D scene.

 ## Installation
 ```bash